Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 - Designed and implemented an evaluation framework for an internal LLM assistant, incorporating new metrics from EvalKit,improving performance and reliance
 - Integrated Claude API for Text2SQL evaluation, automating query assessments and enhancing model performance analysis
 - Reduced token usage by 70% by implementing PromptAgent optimization to address high token costs.
+- Increased system efficiency by automating SQL performance evaluations on Redshift, minimizing debugging time.
+- Developed Agentic workflows to build a research agent and LLM-based decision-making for appliance recommendations.

 ### Software Engineering Intern (AI/ML) @ Mirwork Inc | (June 2024 - Aug 2024)
 - Engineered and optimized data extraction pipelines using YouTube API to process audio, gathering about 70+ hours of content.